Photos by Elena Bessi

 SHORT BIO

 Namrata Poddar writes fiction and nonfiction, serves as Interviews Editor for Kweli, and teaches literature at UCLA.
 Her debut novel, Border Less, is a Silver Medalist for Best Regional Fiction from 2023 Independent Publisher Book Awards, a finalist for Foreword Indies Book of the Year Award and Feminist Press's Louise Meriwether First Book Prize, and longlisted for The Center for Fiction First Novel Prize.
 Her other writing has appeared in several publications including Poets & Writers, Literary Hub, Longreads, The Kenyon Review, and The Best Asian Short Stories.
 She holds a PhD in French literature from the University of Pennsylvania, an MFA in Fiction from Bennington College, and a Mellon Postdoctoral Fellowship in Transnational Cultures from UCLA.
-Find her on Twitter, @poddar_namrata, and on Instagram, @writerpoddar.
+Find her on Instagram and Threads, @writerpoddar, on X, @poddar_namrata, and on Bluesky, @namratapoddar.

 LONG BIO